adrianp2021/SEI-Project-3/README.md

 ![C01921C5-67F4-480B-9854-F5988F17337D_1_105_c](https://user-images.githubusercontent.com/83225952/128699528-48ade69b-d3ee-4855-9438-028441c79269.jpeg)

 We all agreed to participate in the *backend* process so that we could all grasp the core of our application.
 An elected student would code every day, while the other two watched (with a few episodes of pair-coding).
-Upon completion of the backend, we would then assign the tasks accordingly on the *frontent*.
+Upon completion of the backend, we would then assign the tasks accordingly on the *frontend*.

 ## Functionality